 Taking their other duties (such as train dispatch) into consideration they will then do all that is reasonably possible to assist you.

-Help Points are also provided at all of our staffed and unstaffed stations in prominent locations offering a link to our Control Centre 24 hours, 7 days a week (except 25th and 26th December), who will also be able to assist you in continuing your journey through arranging assistance or onward travel via taxi or Bus.
+Help Points are also provided at many of our staffed and unstaffed stations in prominent locations offering a link to our Control Centre 24 hours, 7 days a week (except 25th and 26th December), who will also be able to assist you in continuing your journey through arranging assistance or onward travel via taxi or Bus.

 Sometimes a train’s departure platform must be changed, often at short notice.
 Such a change will be shown on the customer information screens and will be announced aurally as soon as possible.
 When a change occurs, our staff will provide assistance and information to help you reach the revised departure platform, if accessible, as efficiently as possible.
 If the platform is not accessible, we will arrange alternative transport i.e. taxi, to the nearest accessible station.

 Seats / Wheelchair Space on Trains